sindresorhus/hook-std/readme.md

 await promise;
 ```

-Unhook can also be done via callback:
+You can also unhook using the second `transform` method parameter:

 ```js
 const promise = hookStd.stdout((output, unhook) => {
 	unhook();
 	assert.strictEqual(output.trim(), 'unicorn');
 });